-I’ve come up with some table decorating tips and a Ham & Gouda Triscuit Topper appetizer recipe for your guests to nibble on while you finish up any last minute plans.
+I’ve come up a Ham & Gouda Triscuit Topper appetizer recipe for your guests to nibble on while you finish up any last minute plans.

 10 Tips for Setting the Perfect Thanksgiving Table